Baking without Baker's Yeast

 Come and Learn to Bake with Natural Yeasts.

-Although this course is mainly aimed at people who have had some experience baking at home with yeast and want to make the transition to Sourdough bread baking it is also suitable for people with no experience of baking.
+Although this course is mainly aimed at people who have had some experience baking at home with yeast and want to make the transition to Naturally Fermented ( Sourdough) bread baking ,it is also suitable for people with no experience of baking

 When you arrive a warm drink will be available.
 We will begin with a short chat together to help us get to know a bit about you and particularly your experiences so far on your bread making journey.